rajbirsehmi/UI-Automation-Engine/README.md

 ## 📋 Requirements

 > [!IMPORTANT]
 > **Java 17 Required**: The engine is built with and requires Java 17 for both the build process and the runtime environment.
-See [Java 17 Configuration](#6-java-17-configuration) for setup steps.

 - **Android SDK 30+**: Minimum supported Android API level.
 - **Jetpack Compose**: Designed specifically for Compose-based UIs.